TheInventorMan/Traffic-Sign-Classifier/README.md

 ### Train, Validate and Test the Model

 I trained the model using the training set for 50 epochs, evaluating it on the validation set on each one.
 I plotted the validation set accuracy on a plot at the bottom of this code block.
 It converges at approximately 97% accuracy, with a maximum of 97.4% attained at epoch 48.
 I used a learning rate of 0.0007 and a batch size of 96.

+The following is a plot of the validation set accuracy over epochs.

 ![alt text][image5]